 On May 5, 2017, we entered into an equity distribution agreement with each of Credit Suisse Securities (USA) LLC and JMP Securities LLC (collectively, the "Sales Agents"), which we refer to as the "Equity Distribution Agreements," pursuant to which we may sell up to \$100.0 million aggregate offering price of shares of our common stock from time to time through the Sales Agents, under the Securities Act of 1933.
-For the three months ended March 31, 2023 and 2022, we did not issue any shares of common stock under the Equity Distribution Agreements.
+We did not issue any shares of common stock under the Equity Distribution Agreements during the three and six months ended June 30, 2023.
 Since inception of the program, we have issued approximately 2.2 million shares of common stock under the Equity Distribution Agreements for gross proceeds of \$48.3 million.